An unseen affliction: the scale and depth of visual impairment

 - Note any failure for a potential return, if desired.

-Many low-vision visitors' actions appear executed under an omnipresent countdown timer — as though their performance is being judged against standards that other, sighted people meet effortlessly.
+Many low-vision visitors' actions appear executed under an omnipresent countdown timer, as though their performance is being (self-)judged by standards other (sighted) people meet.

 Unwelcome stresses caused by the normative exhibit experience